pantheon-systems/documentation/source/content/domains.md

 Add all domains (`example.com` and `www.example.com` are different domains!) you want to resolve to Pantheon within the Site Dashboard, for each respective environment, as described in [Launch Essentials](/guides/launch).
 Automatic resolution of domains and wildcards are not supported.

-*Custom domain limit is counted regardless of which environment the custom domain is added.*
+Note that each custom domain is counted regardless of the environment to which it's added.

 </Alert>